What you need to know about the COVID-19 vaccines

 Schedule your appointment

-If you're eligible to get your shot now, you can use the tool below to find locations near you to get vaccinated.
+You're eligible to get your shot now!
+You can use the tool below to find locations near you to get vaccinated.

 Get your COVID-19 vaccine